sparkflows/sparkflows-docs/docs/databricks/superset-databricks.rst

 * ``pip install databricks-dbapi``
 * ``pip install databricks-dbapi[sqlalchemy]``

-Now restart superset server again & LOgin to superset UI & Click on database
+Once the above two python databricks dependency installed successfully, you can  restart superset server again & LOgin to superset UI & Click on database

 Now you can add databricks database by Clicking on NEW Tab & add databricks `Database name & SQLAlchemy URI`